unibonn/htcondor-bonn/docs/_exercises/5_queueing_more_cleverly.md

   98.1   /home/student00/gridka-school-2019-htcondor/files/render_pov_single.sh undefined           1000          4           53064         102400      student00 undefined
 {% endhighlight %}

 > :exclamation: Check out status and resource consumption of those jobs.
 Do they match with the requests formulated in the job description?
+What about the units?

 If a job does not start, you may also want to check out (for job id `98.0`):
 {% highlight shell %}